metricswave/backend/content/collections/documentation/deployments.md

 updated_at: 1686501654
 short_content: 'You can track each deploy and also send a message to your channels.'
 ---

-With webhooks triggers you can connect any application or process with NotifyWave and receive a notification when something happens and also get useful stats about them.
+With webhooks triggers you can connect any application or process with MetricsWave and receive a notification when something happens and also get useful stats about them.

 ## Event to Track your Deployments